 Shares are when you share a file or folder on your account with others.
-How does this differ from creating a user?
+Let’s explore how this differs from creating a user.

 For one, you can send files directly to someone.
 Direct shares are similar to sending an email.
 However, a direct share is not limited in size.
-Quickly share large files using the send files feature in your account.
+You can quickly share large files using the send files feature in your ExaVault account.

 Another example of shares is creating a shared folder.
 A shared folder allows you to share a file or folder with several people who do not have user accounts.
 Shared folders are ideal for collaboration.
-In many cases, it is simple to create a public link for the shared folder.
-This link will allow access to the folder by anyone who has the link.
-Share the link in an email with a custom message letting the recipient know that a folder has been shared with them.
+You can share the link to the shared folder in an email with a custom message letting the recipient know that a folder has been shared with them.

 Additional features available with this type of share on an ExaVault account include delivery receipts, require email to access, an expiration date on the shares, and require password to access a shared folder.

 This type of share is known as a receive folder.
-Let others share files with you, directly to your account without creating a new user account for them.
-Receive folders are extremely handy for businesses.
-Clients can directly upload files to the business’s file sharing account.
+They let others share files with you, directly to your account without a user account.
+Receive folders are extremely handy for businesses – clients can directly upload files to the business’s file sharing account.

-With ExaVault receive folders work as shares by letting clients and customers upload directly to an account via a link to a web form or an upload widget.
-Embed the upload widget into your website for easy access when someone needs to upload and share a file with you.
+ExaVault receive folders work by letting clients and customers upload directly to an account via a link to a web form.
+You can also use our form builder to customize and embed the form directly into your website for easy access when someone needs to upload and share a file with you.